Understanding Your Pathology Report: Esophagus Carcinoma (With or Without Barrett’s)

 What is the significance of the grade of the cancer?

-Grade is one of the many factors that helps determine how aggressive a cancer is.
-Poorly differentiated cancers tend to be more aggressive− they tend to grow and spread more quickly−while well differentiated cancers tend to grow more slowly.
+Grade is one of the many factors that helps determine how likely a cancer is to grow and spread.
+Poorly differentiated (high-grade) cancers tend to grow and spread more quickly, while well differentiated (low-grade) cancers tend to grow more slowly.
 However, other factors are also important.

-What does it mean if there is vascular, lymphatic, or lymphovascular invasion?
+What does it mean if there is vascular, lymphatic, or lymphovascular (angiolymphatic) invasion?

-These terms mean that cancer is present in the vessels (arteries, veins, and/or lymphatics) of the esophagus.
+These terms mean that cancer is present in the blood vessels and/or lymph vessels (lymphatics) of the esophagus.
 If the cancer has grown into these vessels, there is an increased chance that it could have spread out of the esophagus.
-You should discuss this finding with your doctor.
+However, this doesn't mean that your cancer has spread.
+Discuss this finding with your doctor.